pnapt/ASUS-FX504GD-Opencore/OpenCore/README.md

 **What need to be done after install macos**
 1. generate you own SMBIOS (This config use `MacbookPro15,2` SMBIOS )

-// PS.If you change to something else you need to change in USBMap.kext too
+- Notes :If you change to something else you need to change in USBMap.kext too

 2. install Combojack Switcher https://github.com/hackintosh-stuff/ComboJack

 **How-to Install Combojack switcher**